 It is not uncommon for people, especially foreigners, to associate guns with America.
-The United States was founded on the preface that ordinary citizens have the right to bear arms, although originally the right was tied to service in the militia.
+The United States was founded on the preface that ordinary citizens have the right to bear arms (which later expanded to include non-militia orientation).
 As a result, a unique Gun Culture has proliferated since the country's founding.
-Scholars have addressed the history of guns in the United States, although fewer have tackled the involvement of firearms in fostering a distinctive American culture.
-In 1996. controversial American Historian Michael Bellesiles published an article (and later a book) about the origins of American gun ownership, which he stated rose in the decade before the American Revolution.55 Bellesiles claimed that firearm ownership was uncommon in the 18th and early 19th centuries.
-American gun ownership only became common with the onset of industrialization, when the gun market became monetized and grew substantially.
-More important for guns influence on culture is Spencer Glendon and Edward Glaeser's 1998 research on firearms.
-Glendon and Glaeser argued that guns represented the American ideals of privacy and individualism for its citizens.
-The authors also connected firearm ownership to suspicion of democratic institutions, such as the courts.
-There is little research on the relationship between Gun Culture and education, and consequently a lack of historical scholarship on Gun Culture's influence on American students.
+Few scholars have addressed the history of guns in the United States, never mind their involvement in fostering a distinctive American culture.
+In 1996, the American Historian Michael Bellesiles published an article about the origins of American gun ownership, which he stated began just before the American Revolution in 1760.55 Bellesiles explains that firearm ownership was uncommon in the 18th and early 19th centuries.
+American gun ownership only became common with the onset of Industrialization, when the gun market became monetized and grew substantially.
+More important for guns influence on culture is Spencer Glendon and Edward Glaeser's 1998 research on firearms.56 Glendon and Glaeser argued that guns represented the American ideals of privacy and individualism for its citizens.
+The authors also connected firearm ownership to suspicion of Democratic institutions, such as the courts.
+There is little research on the relationship between Gun Culture and education, and consequently no historical scholarship on Gun Culture's influence on American students.
 Today, with the unprecedented rise of mass shootings, especially in schools, it is crucial that scholars address these themes in order to construct the bigger picture of why this might be happening.
 No constructive policy changes can be made without a proper understanding of the issue's intersected histories.